giantswarm/kubectl-gs/docs/template-cluster-cr.md

 - `--region` - tenant cluster AWS region.
 Must be configured with installation region.
 - `--release` - valid release version.
   Can be retrieved with `gsctl list releases` for your installation.
 Only versions above *10.x.x*+ support cluster CRs.
+- `--label` - tenant cluster label in form of `key=value`.
+Can be specified multiple times.
+Only clusters with release version above *10.x.x*+ support tenant cluster labels.

 **Note:** The CRs generated won't trigger the creation of any worker nodes.
 Please see [node pools](https://github.com/giantswarm/kubectl-gs/blob/master/docs/template-nodepool-cr.md) for instructions on how to create worker node pools.